psychemedia/storytelling-notes/fairy_midwife.md

 THE MIDWIFE.

-TO DO

 There was once a man and his wife that had an only daughter.
 Suddenly she disappeared, and notwithstand ing that her parents — who took the loss of their dear child sorely to heart — sought for her in every direction, they could not discover the faintest trace of her.
-A con siderable time had elapsed, when late one evening there came a stranger to the house and asked the woman, who was at home alone, whether she would visit her daughter, who abode in the neighbourhood, and was in labour, and required her aid.
+A considerable time had elapsed, when late one evening there came a stranger to the house and asked the woman, who was at home alone, whether she would visit her daughter, who abode in the neighbourhood, and was in labour, and required her aid.
 The mother, who was both glad and grieved at this unexpected intelligence, instantly made herself ready, and by means of a thread, which the stranger gave her, was in one moment with her daughter, who gave birth to a lively, well-formed child.
 Before it was dressed, the man gave her a liquid, desiring her to rub it over the infant's body, at the same time cautioning her not to let any of it come in contact with herself.
-But her eye be ginning to itch, she inadvertently rubbed it, and thus got some of the liquid in her eye.
-When her help was no longer required, the man — who was her daughter's hus band and a Troll — told her she might depart, when by means of the thread she found herself in a few 'seconds again at home.
+But her eye beginning to itch, she inadvertently rubbed it, and thus got some of the liquid in her eye.
+When her help was no longer required, the man — who was her daughter's husband and a Troll — told her she might depart, when by means of the thread she found herself in a few seconds again at home.
 The following day, while at work with her husband in the field, she on a sudden saw her daughter with her subterranean spouse walking close at her side.
 On her addressing them, her son-in-law asked her with astonishment, whether she really could see them?
 "Yes, surely, I can see you with my right eye," said the woman; but at the same instant the Troll touched her eye, and from that time she saw no more with it.

 The superstition of anointing the eyes, and being thereby enabled to see what would else be invisible, appears to have been generally current among the inhabitants of western Europe, both Keltic and Germanic.
-Instances of its prevalence in Denmark we shall see hereafter; of its ex istence in other countries, our own included, we give the following proofs.
+Instances of its prevalence in Denmark we shall see hereafter; of its existence in other countries, our own included, we give the following proofs.

-Mrs. Bray (Letters to Southey) relates a story of the sage femme of Tavistock, who was one night summoned to a fairy labour, and who, on receiving an ointment to rub the child's eyes with (thinking, no doubt, that what was good for the baby must be equally so for herself), applied a little of it to one of her own eyes, when lo! all things around her suddenly ap peared in their true form, all delusion was dissipated.
+Mrs. Bray (Letters to Southey) relates a story of the *sage femme* of Tavistock, who was one night summoned to a fairy labour, and who, on receiving an ointment to rub the child's eyes with (thinking, no doubt, that what was good for the baby must be equally so for herself), applied a little of it to one of her own eyes, when lo! all things around her suddenly appeared in their true form, all delusion was dissipated.
 On the next market day she saw the old fellow who had conveyed her, pilfering from the stalls in the market, and accosted him.
 "What," exclaimed he, "do you see me to-day?"
 "See you! to be sure I do, and I see you are busy too."
 "And pray with which eye do you see all this?"
 "With my right."
-"Take that for meddling with what did not belong to you : you shall see me no more."
+"Take that for meddling with what did not belong to you: you shall see me no more."
 He then struck her eye, and from that hour till the day of her death she was blind of that eye. `[Keightley, F. M. p.
-301. 2 i^, p< 293.
-TO DO ]`
+301.]`

 A similar story is related of a cottager and his wife at Nether Whitton.

 The author of 'Round about our Coal fire' (quoted by Brand, Pop.
-Antiq.) says, "The moment any one saw them (the fairies), and took no tice of them, they were struck blind of an eye2." ??
-TO DO 2??
+Antiq.) says, "The moment any one saw them (the fairies), and took notice of them, they were struck blind of an eye." `[Keightley, F. M. p.
+298.]`

-Ritson (Fairy Tales) relates that a woman who had been in their (the

-airies') society, challenged one of the guests, whom she espied in the market selling fairy-butter.
+Ritson (Fairy Tales) relates that a woman who had been in their (the fairies') society, challenged one of the guests, whom she espied in the market selling fairy-butter.
 This freedom was deeply resented, and cost her the eye she first saw him with. `[Keightley, F. M. p.
 309.]`

 In a Scottish tradition it is related that a fairy left a child to be suckled with a young woman of Nithsdale, and rubbed her eyes with a wonderful salve, by virtue of which she could discern the otherwise invisible fairy folk.
 Some of the salve she contrived to secure.
 Happening one day to meet the fairy lady, she attempted to shake hands with her.
 "What ee d' ye see me wi?" whispered she.
 "Wi them baith," said the woman.
-The fairy breathed on her eyes, and the salve lost its efficacy. `[Cromek's Remains of Nithsdale and Galloway Song, quoted by Keight ley, p.
+The fairy breathed on her eyes, and the salve lost its efficacy. `[Cromek's Remains of Nithsdale and Galloway Song, quoted by Keightley, p.
 353.]`

 Mr. Keightley relates (F. M. p.
 417), from a communication made to him by a lady in North Wales, of a gipsy, that desired the narrator, who wished to see fairies, to meet her by moonlight on the top of Craig y Dim's.
 She there washed his eyes with the contents of a phial which she had, and he instantly saw thousands of fairies, all in white, dancing to the sound of numerous harps.

 Gervase of Tilbury, who lived in the 12th century (I quote from Dobeneck, i.
 45), speaks of certain water-sprites in the south of France called Drakes.
 These assume a human form and appear in the public market.
 They are said to inhabit the caverns of rivers, and to allure women and children while bathing, under the form of gold rings and cups, striving to obtain which they are suddenly dragged down to the bottom.
 This oftenest happens to women giving suck, whom the Drakes seize to suckle their own unblest offspring.
 These, after seven years thus past, sometimes return rewarded to our hemisphere.
-They relate that with the Drakes and their wives they dwelt in spacious palaces in the caverns and banks of the

-rivers On men thus seized the Drakes are said to feed.
-One day

-a Drake having given a woman in his service some eel-pasty, she happened to draw her fingers, greasy with the fat, over one eye and one side of her face, and thereby acquired a most clear and sharp power of vision under water.
-Having completed the third year of her servitude, and being re turned home, she one morning early met the Drake in the market-place of Beaucaire, whom she accosted, and inquired after her mistress and nursling.
+They relate that with the Drakes and their wives they dwelt in spacious palaces in the caverns and banks of the rivers ....
+On *men* thus seized the Drakes are said to feed.
+One day a Drake having given a woman in his service some eel-pasty, she happened to draw her fingers, greasy with the fat, over one eye and one side of her face, and thereby acquired a most clear and sharp power of vision under water.
+Having completed the third year of her servitude, and being returned home, she one morning early met the Drake in the market-place of Beaucaire, whom she accosted, and inquired after her mistress and nursling.
 "With which eye did you recognise me?" asked the Drake.
 She pointed to the eye she had greased with the fat of the pasty.
 Having ascertained this, the Drake thrust his finger into that eye, and thus con tinued thenceforth unseen and unknown by all.

 A story somewhat similar is told of a Countess Ranzau.